couchbase-examples/java-springboot-quickstart/README.md

 - Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
 - [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

-All configuration for communication with the database is read from the environment variables.
-We have provided a convenience feature in this quickstart to read the environment variables from a local file, `application.properties` in the `src/main/resources` folder.
+All configuration for communication with the database is read from the application properties.
+We have provided a convenience feature in this quickstart to read the properties from a local file, `application.properties` in the `src/main/resources` folder.

+You can also use your system environment variables to set the properties.
+The properties are read from the environment variables if they are set.
+The properties are read from the `application.properties` file if the environment variables are not set.

 ```properties
 spring.mvc.pathmatch.matching-strategy=ANT_PATH_MATCHER